Taking the mystery out of eating well

 Making healthier life choices can be overwhelming.
 So where do you start when trying to form better nutrition and food habits?
 With these basic rules for better nutrition: eat fresh, local and/or organic, non-GMO whole foods and avoid processed and refined foods.

-2. Food is healthier if it has less chemicals on it, so eat organic when feasible
+2. Food is healthier if it has fewer chemicals on it, so eat organic when feasible

 Review the Dirty Dozen and Clean Fifteen lists produced annually by the Environmental Working Group.
 EWG singles out produce with the highest pesticide loads for its Dirty Dozen™ list.
 This year, it is comprised of strawberries, spinach, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, potatoes, bell peppers.
 Each of these foods tested positive a number of different pesticide residues and showed higher concentrations of pesticides than other produce items.